 Example: The low alarm is preset to activate when the room pressure reaches -0.001 inches H_2O .
 When the room pressure drops below -0.001 inches H_2O (gets closer to zero), the audible and visual alarms activate.
 The alarms turn off (when set to unlatched) when the unit returns to the safe range which is defined as negative pressure greater than -0.001 inches H_2O .

 Visual Alarm Operation

 The red light on the front of the unit indicates an alarm condition.
-The red light is on for all low and high alarm conditions.
+The red light is on for all alarm conditions, low alarms, and high alarms.

 Audible Alarms